hmcts/template-spring-boot/skeleton/README.md

 ```

 It might take a while to check against the central vulnerability database (NVD) for the first time.
 The report will be generated in the `build/reports` directory.
+For more information on the plugin, see the HMCTS' [gradle-java-plugin](https://github.com/hmcts/rse-gradle-java-plugin)

 ### Running the application